 “God has, in fact, written two books, not just one.
 Of course, we are all familiar with the first book he wrote, namely Scripture.
 But he has written a second book called creation.” – Lord Francis Bacon

-Our old house’s front window faces east.
-On a hot summer day (in the good-old-days when forests held their moisture and before wildland fire was ubiquitous in California), I used to love to watch thunderheads pile up above the Sierra Nevada until flashes of lightning struck the mountains below, sounding like the gods a-bowling in the heavens.
-Back then and still today I couldn’t understand how anyone could see such earthly evidence and doubt God’s existence.
-No, when I look at the glory on full display in front of me, I want to burst out in song like Julie Andrews, arms flung wide.
-I can’t separate the beauty I see from the spiritual connection I feel.
+Our old house’s front window faced east.
+On a hot summer day (in the good-old-days when forests held their moisture and before wildland fire was ubiquitous), I loved to watch thunderheads taking on the colors of deep bruises and smoke.
+They piled up high over the Sierra Nevada until flashes of lightning were hurled to the ground, striking the mountains below, sounding like the gods a-bowling in the heavens.

-He covered the mountains and meadows with native grasses and flowering plants that sowed seed.
+That same day He covered mountains and meadows with native grasses and flowering plants that sowed seed.
 Western and Slender/Bearded, Sedge, Wildrye, Onion, and Fescue grasses.
 Buffalo grass, Prairie Dropseed, and Indian grasses.
 Sagebrush, Bottlebrush, ferns, and oaks.
 Redwoods, cedars, and pines.
-Morning Glories, lilacs, poppies, wild roses and more.
-In all shapes, sizes, and colors, distributed according to climates and seasons, providing glorious robes to adorn the land.
-The trees and plants bore berries and stone fruit: huckleberries, blackberries, peaches, apples, and plums.
+Morning Glories, lilacs, poppies, wild roses, and more.

-No less a marvel was the creation of male and female and our life cycle.
-To find your person (where options seemed limited) and share a life – this is profound and miraculous.
-To watch a pregnant woman’s belly swell, to see a newborn seek his mother’s eyes as he nurses, to watch baby fat give way to lean, sure limbs, to hear a young man’s voice crack, and a girl becoming a woman is to witness the adult emerging from the cocoon of the child.
-These are profound and miraculous.
-To have the capacity to reason, the ability to perceive and learn from the second book, is incredible.
+No less a marvel was His creation of man, both male and female.
+To find a mate and share a life – this is profound and miraculous.
+To watch a pregnant woman’s belly swell, to see a newborn seek his mother’s eyes as he nurses, to see baby fat give way to lean, sure limbs, to hear a young man’s voice crack, and a girl becoming a woman is profound.
+Adult emerging from the cocoon of a child.
+These cannot be random.

-In my eyes, everything is connected by a silver cord to a Creator.
-Everything created gives testimony to our Creator – to God.
-That the God of the universe should choose to imagine and create all of this and that some will only attribute everything to a random explosion of matter and the process of evolution, I will never understand.
+That the God of the universe would choose to imagine and create all of this is beyond overwhelming when I stop to ponder its breadth and magnificence.
+That some attribute everything to a random explosion of matter and the process of evolution, I will never understand.

-So before I go outside this afternoon, I pause and think about the second book which is evident and manifested in everything He made.
 The first book – Scripture – (Romans 1:20) says that “His invisible attributes, namely, His eternal power and divine nature “have been clearly perceived, ever since the creation of the world”.
+Before I go outside today, I pause to think about the second book which is evident and manifested in everything He made.

 I feel, see, hear, taste, and touch His creative power within these things everywhere, but especially in the majesty of purple mountains.
-When I contemplate their beauty my heart and spirit drink in the rest.
-And my Muse and I dance.
+I contemplate their beauty as I marvel at just how good it is.
+My heart and spirit pause to drink in His majesty.
+And the Muse and I dance.